Weekly Art Classes are taught to 1st - 6th grade classes by Jennie Weiler and Leisha Black.

 At the end of the school year, each 6th grade class performs a Shakespeare Play for their peers and parents.
 Each child in the class participates in the performance.

-CRA also has school plays almost every year.
+CRA also has a Fall school play every other year.
 Musicals or other productions are available for students to participate if they choose to audition.